Honeywell Xenon vs Zebra DS2208

 For cannabis dispensaries, the Honeywell Xenon is often the stronger choice when the business scans compliance labels, product labels, package IDs, QR codes, inventory labels, and small barcodes throughout the day.
 Cannabis labels can be dense and may contain a lot of data in a small space, so scan performance matters.

 The Zebra DS2208 can still be a good choice for basic checkout scanning, especially if your cannabis POS system supports it and your labels are clear and easy to scan.
-However, if label readability, package ID scanning, or compliance label scanning is a pain point, the Honeywell Xenon is likely the better long-term option.
+However, if label readability, package ID scanning, or compliance label scanning is a pain point, the Honeywell Xenon barcode scanner family is likely the better long-term option.

 Which Scanner Is Better for Pharmacies?